 The Realities and Myths of Practicing Law

-The best way to avoid making the wrong career decision is to educate yourself regarding the realities of law practice.
+A lot can depend on having a realistic understanding of what you're getting into so you can avoid letdowns and unpleasant surprises.
 Gaining insight into the day-to-day life of working in a particular legal specialty or practice environment is crucial to determining whether the job would be a good fit for you.

-Becoming a Lawyer Is a Guaranteed Path to Financial Success
+It's a Guaranteed Path to Financial Success...Or Is It?

-While you can make a positive impact as a lawyer, litigation has little to do with virtue triumphing over evil and everything to do with advocating your client’s position based on the facts and applicable law.
+Litigation has little to do with virtue triumphing over evil, and everything to do with advocating your client’s position based on the facts and applicable law.

-Judicial decisions are not so much about the pursuit of justice or right vs. wrong as about reaching a compromise between all the parties.

-The judicial policy also affects many case decisions.
-In the ABA survey cited above, two out of every three lawyers surveyed reported concern that the court system they serve is becoming too political, according to an ABA survey.
+Judicial decisions aren't so much about the pursuit of justice as they are about reaching a compromise between all parties.
+Judicial policy also affects many case decisions.
+Two out of every three lawyers surveyed reported concern that the court system they serve is becoming too political, according to an ABA survey.

-You Will Be a Great Lawyer Because You Are Good at Arguing
+You'll Be a Great Lawyer If You're Good at Arguing

-Although litigation is an adversarial process, legal advocacy is not about “arguing” in the traditional sense of the word.
-It's not about engaging in a verbal battle with your opponent.
-Instead, it is about persuading your audience—judge, mediator, or jury—through a logical, well-researched, well-reasoned discussion based on the facts and the law.
-Thus, to succeed as a litigator, a track record of “winning arguments” is not as important as top-notch oral advocacy and writing skills.
+Litigation is an adversarial process, but legal advocacy is not about “arguing” in the traditional sense of the word.
+It's not about engaging in a verbal battle with your opponent, but rather persuading your audience—judge, mediator, or jury—through a logical, well-researched, well-reasoned discussion based on the facts and the law.

-The daily life of the average trial lawyer is quite unglamorous.
-Trial lawyers spend most of their time in the discovery stage of the litigation, reviewing pleadings, drafting and answering discovery requests and taking depositions.
+The daily life of the average trial lawyer is quite unglamorous as a result.
+Trial lawyers spend much of their time in the discovery stage of the litigation, reviewing pleadings, drafting and answering discovery requests, meeting with clients, and taking depositions.

-The work of a trial lawyer is also very research and writing-intensive as much of their work involves drafting briefs, memorandums of law and motions.
-Litigators spend many long hours engaged in tedious document review, gathering thousands of documents to be produced in litigation and reviewing each document to determine if it must be turned over to the other parties.
+The work of a trial lawyer is very research- and writing-intensive.
+Much of the work involves drafting briefs, memorandums of law, and motions.
+Litigators spend many long hours engaged in tedious document gathering and review, determining if it each must be turned over to the court and to the other party.

 The Work of a Lawyer Is Intellectually Challenging

-While law practice can be intellectually rigorous, much of the lawyer’s work is mundane and repetitive.
-New lawyers, especially those in large firms, are often charged with the mind-numbing tasks of document review, cite checking and routine research.
-Law firm lawyers must track their time in six to fifteen-minute increments throughout the day, a painstaking but necessary task.
+Law practice can be intellectually rigorous, but much of a lawyer’s work is actually mundane and repetitive.
+New lawyers, especially those in large firms, are often charged with the mind-numbing tasks of document review, cite checking, and routine research.